GabyNor05/TutorAid/README.md

 ## Conclusion

-Tutor Aid is more than a web application — it’s a tool built from real experience in tutoring.
+Tutor Aid is more than a web application; it’s a tool built from real experience in tutoring.
 By bridging student needs with empathetic, prepared tutors, the platform helps create supportive learning environments that go beyond one session at a time.

-Thank you to everyone who supported the process — from research, to testing, to reviewing.
+Thank you to everyone who supported the process, from research to testing to reviewing.